|

 - Elementary School – Astrid Lindgren Pippi Langstrumpf and Otfried Preußler Der Räuber Hotzenplotz, Die kleine Hexe, und Das kleine Gespenst

 Furthermore, a relative sent me a Bible.
 For a time I read the Gospel in German as I listened to it in English on Sunday mornings.
 As a graduate student, I read the libretto of Mozart’s Die Zauberflöte and created flashcards for any unfamiliar words or phrases.
 In the summer of 2019, my wife read a chapter of Harry Potter (Book 1) aloud, then my daughter and I listened to a German audio book of the same chapter.
+I now have several audiobooks and the same printed books.

 |

 To improve my conversational German, I mostly speak German to my children.
-Furthermore, several of us Germanophiles in Aberdeen meet on the first Monday of the month at 17:15 to enjoy a meal and speak German.
+Furthermore, several Germanophiles in Aberdeen meet on the first Monday of the month at 17:15 to enjoy a meal and speak German.
 Our location changes.
 Please contact me if you are interested in joining us!

 |